aj-m/chandere/README.md

 - **-i, --imageboard** - Specify the imageboard to connect to.
 Available aliases are listed with "--list-imageboards"
 - **-d, --download** - Crawl for and download all of the files in a board/thread.
 - **-a, --archive** - Crawl for and archive all of the posts in a board/thread.
 - **--filter** - A list of filters, following the format of [field]:[pattern] where [field] is the post field and [pattern] is a filtering pattern following 4chan's "Comment, Subject and E-mail filter" format.
+The pattern is case insensitive.
 - **--continuous** - Rather than quitting as soon as the task is done, Chandere2 will attempt to continuously refresh and check for new posts until a SIGINT is received.
 - **--ssl** - Use HTTPS if available.
 - **--nocap** - Will not attempt to limit the number of concurrent connections.
 This generates a very large amount of network traffic and will certainly hammer servers.
 Please only use this if you know what you're doing.